What is a Ghost Rider

 Powerful magics have proven capable of holding the Ghost Rider at bay, if but temporarily (Ghost Rider #3 - Vicious Cycle: Part 3 / Ghost Rider #7).

-Spirits of Vengeance don't appear to bond to their hosts, as they can be removed from their human counterparts by several means.
+Spirits of Vengeance don't appear to bond to their hosts or the bond appears to be tenuous at best, as they can be removed from their human counterparts by several means.
 Traditional Ghost Riders can be victims of exorcism, having the Spirit of Vengeance forcefully expelled from its human counterpart (Ghost Rider: Danny Ketch #1).
 A mystical gem removed Zarathos from Johnny Blaze in Ghost Rider #81 - The End of the Ghost Rider!, Adam removed Zarathos via a mystical plant in Ghost Rider #1 - Give Up The Ghost, the Punisher has removed Zarathos from Johnny in Thunderbolts #29 - The Punisher vs. The Thunderbolts Part Three using mystical weapons, and Rogue has used her mutant powers to siphon Zarathos out of Johnny and into herself from which Johnny had to willingly take the Spirit of Vengeance back to become Ghost Rider again (Uncanny Avengers Annual).

 The Medallion of Power